L0laapk3/RLBot-BM/README.md

 All the features listed above, except the ones listed as TBD, are fully implemented and functional.

+### Release

+The bakkesmod plugin is closed source and binaries for it will be released at a later date.

 ### Known issues

 * isRumble bit is always false